mdklatt/clion-docker-user/README.rst

 works best in situations where the Docker image can built locally by the same user who will be running CLion.

-If the developer is using a Docker base image that has a predefined user, the Docker user UID and GID need to matched to the host user at runtime.
+If the development environment uses a Docker base image that has a predefined user, the Docker user UID and GID need to matched to the host user at runtime.
 One solution for this is `fixuid`_.
 When the container is started, the UID and GID of the container user will be modified to match the host user.

 The `fixuid`_ documentation suggests using the image ``ENTRYPOINT`` to run ``fixuid``, but it can also be run as part of a container start-up script,